 Depart from your hotel after breakfast.
 Visit ancient Byzantine Hippodrome where once chariots ran and thousands of Byzantines cheered them.
 Some of the important monuments of the Hippodrome are; Egyptian Obelisk dating back to 16th century B.C., Serpentine Column from 5th century B.C., and the Stone Obelisk erected in 10th century A.D.
 Than you visit the Blue Mosque built in the 17th century, famous for its six minarets and beautiful Iznik tiles as interior decoration.
 It's still in use by the Moslems and is the most important mosque in Istanbul.
-After the mosque have a short walk to visit Hagia Sophia Church, glory of the Byzantine Empire, built in the 6th century which houses magnificent gold-leafed mosaics.
-The Church was converted into a mosque after the Ottoman conquest of Constantinople in the 15th century and than into a museum after the Republic.
+After the mosque have a short walk to visit Hagia Sophia, glory of the Byzantine Empire, built in the 6th century which houses magnificent gold-leafed mosaics.
+The Church was converted into a mosque after the Ottoman conquest of Constantinople in the 15th century, then became a museum after the Republic until July 2020 when it's re-converted to mosque.
 After lunch you'll visit Topkapi Palace, once the residence of the Ottoman Sultans located on a hilltop dominating the Bosphorus and the Golden Horn.
 Today it's a museum where precious displays such as Porcelains, Crystals, Sultan's costumes, Books, Portraits, and Diamonds can be visited.
 At the end you'll pay a visit to world famous Grand Bazaar for your shopping of traditional goods.
 Transfer back to your hotel at the end of the day.
 Lunch and Dinner at guests' expense.
 (B)

 Day 4 — Istanbul / Bosphorus - Izmir